Timendus/chip8-test-suite/README.md

   * `ANNN` - Load index register with immediate value
   * `DXYN` - Draw sprite to screen (only aligned)

-Run the ROM for 39 cycles to see "CHIP-8" on the display:
+Run the ROM for 39 cycles to see this splash screen on the display:

 ![CHIP-8 logo, shown on the display](./pictures/chip-8%20logo.png)